 In the same way that emotionally abused women are attracted to abusive men when they become older (re-creating the circumstances of their own abuse), so also abused boys can be attracted to militant contexts that recreate their own emotional abuse.
 I think that Reformed and evangelical communities can serve as prime outposts signaling for the abused to come, singing a siren song of traumatic repetition.

-As a man seeking full-time, professional employment within evangelicalism, I am judged as arrogant and warmongering for my strengths and as half-human and emotionally impotent for my weaknesses.
-I feel like Laura in many ways — with all the anger and violence of a grown man, with an immature innocence inside that needs protecting and to be told “You’re going to be okay.”
-And that swirl of warmongering and emotional impotence is characterized by the trauma of my childhood.
+As a man seeking full-time, professional employment within evangelicalism, I am judged as arrogant and warmongering for my strengths and as emotionally impotent for my weaknesses.
+I feel like Laura in many ways — with all the anger and violence of a grown man, with an immature innocence inside that needs protecting.
+And that swirl of so-called warmongering and emotional impotence is characterized by the trauma of my childhood.
 But it was exacerbated, codified, and formalized by my experience at Westminster — and quite honestly, by my experience in evangelicalism thereafter.

-In Logan, he has stopped being able to heal, because his metal skeleton had become so toxic to him.
-The very thing that made him most dangerous and most threating — the center of his “brand” and “platform” — was toxic to him.
+In Logan, Wolverine’s healing powers have slowed to a halt because his metal skeleton became so toxic to him.
+The very thing that made him most dangerous and most threatening — the center of his “brand” and “platform” — was toxic to him.
 There is something about this community that is toxic to me.
 Reformed evangelicalism has done a lot for me, but much of it has been for the worse.

 The longer I remain in this community, the longer I feel like I’m losing touch with the Paul who existed before he was militarized — before he was conscripted into Machen’s Army.
 I haven’t had any formal association with Westminster for several years now.
 And yet, I still have that killer instinct.
 I was still trained for 4 years to think of everyone else as stupid.
 Everyone else’s view on counseling was unbiblical, but we had God’s view.
 Everyone else’s view on God’s will was unbiblical, but we had God’s view.
 Everyone else’s view on evil and salvation was illogical, but we had the most consistent view.